-Bring the flavors of fall to your table with these slow-baked apple cider pork chops and flavorful red cabbage.
+Bring a taste of fall to your dinner table with this German-inspired skillet recipe of apple cider pork chops with red cabbage.
+Everything is braised to tender, flavorful perfection!

 Come apple season, all we think about is apples (and maybe the occasional pumpkin), so it’s no surprise that when thinking about fall fruits for this month’s Wine Pairing Weekend, our first thoughts went to cider.